Skip to main content

 How long does it take to become accredited?

 The timeframe will vary depending on the specific nature of the applicant’s manufacturing circumstances and the size of any supply chain.
 The length of time will also be dependent on the cooperation of the applicant and the supply chain participants.
 In practice, most smaller applications will be completed well within three to six months.
 For larger businesses with complex supply chains, the compliance work may take up to 12 months.
-For more information refer to ECA’s Accreditation Guidelines.
+For more information refer to Ethical Clothing Australia’s Accreditation Guidelines.

 How long does accreditation last?

-ECA accreditation involves an annual compliance audit, which is important to ensure ongoing compliance.
+Ethical Clothing Australia accreditation involves an annual compliance audit, which is important to ensure ongoing compliance.
 Your business’s accreditation period commences on the date that the initial annual fee is paid, and this will remain your business’s renewal date going forward.
 Accreditation renewal is dependent on payment of the annual fee and successful completion of the annual compliance audit each year.

 How does the annual compliance audit get carried out?